 Dandy or Not

 It is relatively easy to spot modern Dandies, as they are quite large in number, but not everyone satisfies the criteria.
 A key area is in rock music - the fashion is for men to have long, seemingly feminine, hairstyles and they perform on stage, but the key difference is in relation to their attitude.
-Rock singers such as Justin Hawkins from The Darkness may sing falsetto and show off their long hair, but Stan Hawkins argues that their attitude makes it clear that they are not rebelling against fashions in masculinity as their hair is not so immaculately coiffed and their clothes not so carefully selected while they perform strongly on stage and leave their audience in little doubt that they are manly men.
+Rock singers such as Justin Hawkins from The Darkness may sing falsetto and show off their long hair, but Stan Hawkins argues that their attitude makes it clear that they are not rebelling against fashions in masculinity - their hair is not so immaculately coiffed and their clothes not so carefully selected, while they perform strongly on stage and leave their audience in little doubt that they are manly men.
 Similarly, Freddie Mercury satisfied the definition of a modern Dandy earlier on in his career, with his capes and winged shoes and androgynous sleek long hair, striving to be rock royalty, but later on his band Queen was rock royalty plus his look became more mainstream and masculine, so he was less Dandy as a result.

 An English translation of Du Dandysme et de Georges Brummell is included in George Walden (2002) Who is a Dandy?, Gibson Square Books Ltd.